benjaminnamo/CS3388-Computer-Graphics/Textured Mesh Renderer/README.md

 ## Installation
 This program requires a C++ compiler and the OpenGL, GLFW, GLM, and GLEW libraries to be installed.
-To install OpenGL and GLFW on Ubuntu, you can use the following command:
+To install OpenGL, GLFW, GLM, and Glew on Ubuntu, you can use the following command:

 ```
 sudo apt install libopengl-dev